 PREPARATION: Print and cut out each goal from page 8 and 9.
-See page 9 for an alternative activity that is online.

 LESSON PLAN: Students consider individual SDGs including the main goals and where and why the goal is needed.

 CONTENT: Start this section by briefly summarizing each goal.
 This includes speaking to the main target for each goal and expanding on the goal and targets if necessary.